Semi-parliamentary system: Definition

-In the second form of the semi-parliamentary system, identified by German academic Steffen Ganghof, the issues of a lack of separation of powers as present in a traditional parliamentary system and that of executive personalisation as found in a presidential system are confronted by dividing the legislature into 2 elected assemblies.
-One of these assemblies may be referred to as a "confidence chamber" that has the power to select and dismiss a prime minister and their ministers, while the other may be called a "legislative chamber".
-This chamber acts in a manner similar to that of the independent legislative branches that operate in presidential systems, able to introduce, amend and reject legislation, but unable to vote "no confidence" in the government.

 In the book "Beyond Presidentialism and Parliamentarism.
-Democratic Design and the Separation of Powers", Ganghof gives this abstract definition of semi-parliamentarism:
+Democratic Design and the Separation of Powers", German academic Steffen Ganghof gives this abstract definition of semi-parliamentarism:

 Under semi-parliamentary government, no part of the executive is elected directly.
 The prime minister and cabinet are selected by an assembly with two parts, only one of which can dismiss the cabinet in a no-confidence vote even though the other has equal or greater democratic legitimacy and robust veto power over ordinary legislation.